MontiCore Best Practices - Symbols, Scopes, Symboltables

 ASTBla

-and (c) a symbol BlaSymbol
+and (c) a symbol BlaSymbol.

-currently only works together with a reuse
+* Reuse of the symbol BlaSymbol currently only works together with a reuse

 of the syntax too, i.e.